snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Looking further to get clear picture on implementing the driver-rider communication functionality and uploading all the code files in github.

-Planning to implementing the functionality on the rider's page like selecting the rides from the available list provided from the driver.
+Planning to implementing the functionality on the rider's page like selecting the rides from the available list provided from the driver..

+Created procedure to display to display the ride data in the UI grid view.